sanjaykumar-nb/PROMPT/README.md

 Scaling LLMs unlocks new capabilities but comes with cost, environmental, and ethical challenges.
 The future lies in efficient scaling—achieving high performance while reducing computational overhead and ensuring responsible AI use.
 # Result
+Thus the Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs) is done successfully.